 Hopefully, that helps clear things up.

 As a “bonus,” here’s a handy glossary of financial related market definitions terms.
 There are acronyms for all types of technology.
 They can focus on either the function or level of data that you are looking to analyze.
-In the context of Financial Systems here is glossary of terms to help navigate around topics of interest [adding this as there are hundreds of acronyms out there to describe software or segments or markets]
+In the context of Financial Systems here is glossary of terms to help navigate around topics of interest as there are hundreds of acronyms out there to describe software or segments or markets:

 BPM Business Process Management